gitpod-io/gitpod-docs/doc/56_Search.md

 ![](./images/56_Search/advanced_search_options.jpg)

 In the input box below the search box, you can enter patterns to include or exclude from the search.
-If you enter `theName`, that will match every folder and file named `theName` in the workspace.
-If you enter `./theName`, that will match the folder `theName/` at the top level of your workspace.
+If you enter `theName`, it will match every folder and file named `theName` in the workspace.
+If you enter `./theName`, it will match the folder `theName/` at the top level of your workspace.
 Use `!` to exclude those patterns from the search. `!theName` will skip searching any folder or file named `theName`.
 You can also use globbing syntax: